amit8683/Bill_Splitter/README.md

 - **Payment Requests**: Members can request payment confirmation.
 - **Payment Settlement**: Only the team creator can mark expenses as settled.
 - **Database Management**: Uses MySQL for data storage.
+- **API Documentation**: Integrated Swagger for API testing and exploration.

 ## Tech Stack